On physical optics approximation of viscous stratified shear flows: Behavior near turning point and critical level

-There are at least two possibilities where the WKB approximation becomes invalid, i.e. at a turning point or at a critical level.
-A {\slshape turning point} is the point $z = z_0$ where $S_{-1}$ vanishes, i.e. $N^2(z_0) = k^2 \left[U(z_0) - c\right] \left[U(z_0) - c - i k A_H(z_0) \right]$.
-At this incidence, the WKB solution~\eqref{physaprox} becomes singular.
-A {\slshape critical level} is a height $z = z_c$ at which $U$ is equal to the horizontal phase speed $c$.
-When this height is reached, the denominator of $S_{-1}$ becomes singular and hence the WKB solution~\eqref{physaprox} vanishes.
-In this section, we will focus on the latter, i.e. examining the behavior of the vertical velocity profile near the critical level.
-We follow an analysis presented in~\cite{booker67,nappo13}.
+A \emph{critical level} (or \emph{steering level}) is a height $z = z_c$, if it exists, at which the background state of the velocity flow $U(z)$ is equal to the real part of the horizontal phase speed $c$, i.e., $U(z_c) = c_r$.
+When this height is reached and $c \in \mathbb{R}$ ($c_i = 0$), the denominator of~$Q_{2}$ or~$Q_{\varepsilon}$ vanishes.
+Hence, the modified TG equation~\eqref{tago2} or~\eqref{tago3} becomes singular, and consequently, the WKB solution~\eqref{phyopt} vanishes too.
+Assume that $c_i$ is small, in particular, $|U''(z)| c_i/[U'(z)]^2 \ll 1$.
+For stable flow, the function $\tilde{w}(z)$ oscillate rapidly in $z$ near the critical level and the oscillations become infinitely rapid as the wave approaches it~\cite{haynes15}.
+Following an analysis presented in~\cite{booker67,nappo13}, we examine the behavior of the vertical velocity profile near the critical level.

 Denoting $\zeta = z - z_c$, we proceed with Taylor-expanding the background wind speed $U$ as well as $U + ikA_H$ up to second-order terms